 Every person in your Participants and Registered Guests list can see all of the galleries you assign to the event as well as any comments left on the images.
 In contrast, each person's Favorites gallery is unique and visible only to him or herself.
 They can see their own Favorites gallery because they are using the special links you gave them.

 All the Favorites galleries are available only to Anyone with the Link (Unlisted) and stored under the Event Favorites Folder.
 Please don't delete or change this location, otherwise your Participants and Registered Guests can't pick Favorites!

 Each click of a heart will collect the photo from its location into the one Favorites gallery.
 Don't worry: We link back to the original in the photo caption field so you (and your Participants/Guests) can always find the source.

 If you remove a person from your Participants and Registered Guests list, their Favorites folder will still remain in your Event Favorites Folder.
 This is just in case they still want to view their selections, but you can delete the gallery if you wish.

 Don't forget to check your Events Management page periodically to add or remove galleries and view your Participants' and Registered Guests' picks.

-FYI: Galleries added to events retain the pricing/settings from the original gallery.
-Collected or smart galleries included in events will also have the pricing/settings of the original source gallery.
-If you want to block the sales of photos completely, be sure to set a pricelist with no items for sale and apply it to the original source gallery.
 The new galleries created by an event when a guest selects favorites will retain the settings of the source gallery.
-This is important as the new galleries created by the event will show the default settings so it may appear that the protection settings etc are not applied when they automatically come from the source galleries.
+This is important as the new galleries created by the event will show the default settings, so it may appear that the protection settings, etc., are not applied when they automatically come from the source galleries.